Skip to main content

 Teaching , Teaching qualifications , Professional development

 There are many reasons why people choose to become an English language teacher.
-Some want to know they are making a difference in other people’s lives.
+Some want to make a difference in other people’s lives.
 Some want to travel, live in new countries and immerse themselves in a new culture.
 Others want to work with children, or do a creative, interesting job.
 Whatever your motivations, you’ll be sure to meet fascinating students and help them develop valuable new skills.

-Here are four reasons why we recommend taking an official Certificate in Teaching English to Speakers of Other Languages (CELTA) qualification from Cambridge.
+Here are five reasons why we recommend taking an official Certificate in Teaching English to Speakers of Other Languages (CELTA) qualification from Cambridge.

 1. Employment opportunities

-The right qualification can give you a much needed advantage.
+The right qualification can give you an advantage.
 However, there are many kinds of TESOL (Teaching English to Speakers of Other Languages) courses available.
-A quick search online uncovers weekend short courses, online courses, courses that only go into theory, and courses that include observed teaching practice.
+An online search reveals weekend short courses, online courses, courses that only go into theory, and courses that include observed teaching practice.

 Unofficial courses are of varying quality.
 Some may have very good programmes, but they are not standardised and there is no external moderation.
-Future employers will therefore not know if your course has really prepared you for the job.
+Future employers won’t know if your course has really prepared you for the job.

-A 2018 study of 600 English language teaching job adverts in over 60 countries revealed that Cambridge English’s CELTA is the qualification most often requested by employers.
-In fact, three out of four English language teaching jobs require it.
+A 2018 study of 600 English language teaching job adverts in over 60 countries revealed that CELTA is the qualification most often requested by employers.
+In fact, three out of four English language teaching jobs specify CELTA.

-If you are serious about becoming an English language teacher, you’ll know it takes more than just being able to speak the language fluently.
-It requires lesson planning, an understanding of grammar and vocabulary, teaching skills, the capacity to manage a class, and the skillset to work with a wide range of ages and abilities.
+If you are serious about becoming an English language teacher, you’ll know it takes more than just being able to speak the language.
+It requires lesson planning, an understanding of grammar and vocabulary, teaching skills, classroom management, and the ability to work with a wide range of ages and abilities.

 A 120-hour CELTA qualification offers rigorous training.
 Unlike many less in-depth courses, it will also provide you with the tools you need to continue learning autonomously, even after you’ve completed your qualification.

-While you will be guided and supported by your tutors, 80 hours of the course are allotted for self-study.
-This will also allow you to learn at your own pace and engage in self-reflection – an important part of developing as a teacher.
+Alongside the training and support from your tutors, an additional 80 hours of self-study is included in the course.
+This will enable you to learn at your own pace and engage in self-reflection – an important part of developing as a teacher.

-Experienced teachers can also benefit from a CELTA qualification.
-CELTA’s focus on practical classroom activities and communicative language teaching complements the knowledge you gained in teacher training at college or university.
-The feedback on your teaching practice can really help you hone your skills – helping you do an even better job for your learners.
+Experienced teachers will also benefit from a CELTA qualification.
+CELTA’s focus on practical classroom activities and communicative language teaching complements your existing knowledge.
+What’s more, the feedback on your teaching practice can really help you hone your skills – helping you do an even better job for your learners.

-Unlike many unofficial TEFL qualifications, the CELTA course includes observed teaching practice.
+Unlike many unofficial TEFL qualifications, CELTA includes online or in-person observed teaching practice.
 This experience will give you the opportunity to develop your teaching skills with real groups of learners.
 It will also give you the confidence you need to step into the classroom or teach online lessons as soon as you’ve completed the course.

 Your trainers will give you in-depth feedback on your lesson plans and how you can improve delivery.
-In addition, by passing the course, you clearly demonstrate to future employers that you have the knowledge and skills it takes to deliver effective and engaging language classes.
+By passing the course, you clearly demonstrate to future employers that you have the knowledge and skills it takes to deliver effective and engaging language classes.

 Unaccredited teacher training courses do not have a standardised level of training.
 While you may have an excellent instructor on your course, it’s also possible they lack experience and qualifications.